k-steez/k-steez/README.md

 - 👋 Hi, I’m Kwame Amoah.
-- 👀 I’m interested in astrophysics, nanotechnology, quantum physics and artificial intelligence.
+- 👀 I’m interested in astrophysics and quantum computing.
-- 🌱 I’m currently learning computer science and some coding languages.
+- 🌱 I’m currently learning Python and theoretical computer science
 - 📫 How to reach me-my twitter @SplendidSonny or instagram @icepappy_k